 In 1827 a treadmill and windmill were built on the hill just above the settlement (now Wickham Terrace).
 A track from the back of the Convict Barracks was constructed in order to bring up the building supplies.
 A small log bridge was built over the creek roughly where Albert Street and Adelaide Street meet.

 While they were both constructed to grind the maize that was cultivated by the convicts for the Moreton Bay penal settlement, Captain Logan saw the treadmill also as an excellent opportunity for punishment.
+It was euphemistically called by the convicts, the ‘dancing academy’.
 The mechanism was operated by 16 convicts with 8 persons waiting.
 They shuffled along the board every five minutes and had rest of approx 15 minutes at the end of each cycle.
 In normal conditions they would effectively be on the treadmill for about 5 hours and 20 minutes over a 10 to 11 hour day, which include a 2 or 3 hour lunch break.
 However punishments could see them working on the mill for 14 hours, most with their leg irons on, sometimes with fewer people and therefore with fewer breaks.
 This was well above daily maximum set by the British Society for the Improvement of Prison Discipline.
 No wonder that several convicts died while working the treadmill.

 The 9 x 12 meter treadmill was covered by a shed and situated across what is now Wickham Terrace, reaching the other side of the road.
 It was dismantled soon after the convict settlement was closed.